Understanding JSON: A Complete Guide to Reading and Writing JSON Files

 - Create

-- Open it in your text editor, or your favorit IDE
+my-first-object.json - Open it in your text editor, or your favorit IDE

 - Add your JSON code as shown above, modifiy it to your needs